Symmetry Constraints on Pion Valence Structure

 We stress that Eq.\,\eqref{DFw} is valid for any bound state whose electromagnetic form factor is well approximated by a monopole, irrespective of the $m_M$-value.

 \emph{4.\ Symmetry and the pion $\zeta_{\cal H}$ valence quark GPD}\,---\, The preceding analysis has established that:

-where ${\mathpzc a}(x)$ determines and is determined by the pion hadron scale valence quark DF; see Eq.\,\eqref{DFw}.
-Plainly, therefore, $0< {\mathpzc a}(x)<1$ on $x\in (0,1)$; hence, with increasing $Q^2$, the second factor in Eq.\,\eqref{Hfinal} provides damping of the GPD at all $x$, the rate of which is determined by $m_M$.
+where, using Eq.\,\eqref{DFw}, the function ${\mathpzc a}(x)$ is completely determined by the hadron-scale valence quark DF or, alternatively, with this function in hand, one delivers a prediction for that DF.
 The rate decreases as $m_M$ increases; so, more pointlike bound states are associated with $Q^2$-flatter GPDs.